gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-02/index.md

 - Updated provider versioning to restrict to `&lt; 4.0`.
-AWS Provider 4.x series introduced a number of backward incompatible changes and these modules haven't been updated to work with them yet.
+AWS Provider 4.x series introduced a number of backward incompatible changes and these modules haven&apos;t been updated to work with them yet.
 - Exposed the ability to configure copy-on-write cloning for Aurora DB cluster.